 Recently this park combined with Usanga Game Reserve.
 This combination proves to be one of, if not the biggest national parks in Tanzania.

-Ruaha is home to one of the largest population of elephants in the world.
+Ruaha is home to one of the largest populations of elephants in the world.
 However, if you want to see an animal a bit more menacing, head to the river.
 There, you will see hippos and crocodiles.

 Because this park is so massive, large parts of it are unexplored.
 Visiting outside of high season will only increase your chances of uninterrupted observation.
 Don’t worry though, you’ll still have plenty of time quality time in the park if you do go during high season.